AirmanKolberg/ASU-Course-Enroller-Bot/README.md

 ## Install Instructions:
 - run the installer `./installer.sh`, or simply `pip install -r requirements.txt`
+- obtain a free Twilio account and input necessary information into a `secrets.py` file (see `twilio_functions.py` for more details)
 - run the application `python3 app.py`

 You're done.